 Cao Honglei of ECNU, delivering a report

-Professor Yang Fuyi of ECNU and Associate Professor Suzuki Atsushi from Kyushu University made comments.
-They fully appreciated the research literacy of the two students and their academic potential as young scholars, and raised questions about the method, content and conclusions of the report respectively.
+Professor Yang Fuyi of ECNU and Associate Professor Suzuki Atsushi from Kyushu University made comments on students’ reports.
+They fully appreciated the research literacy of the two students and their academic potential as young scholars, and raised questions about the method, content and conclusions of the reports respectively.